Kanatsiohareke

 The primary mission of the community is to try to preserve traditional values, culture, language and lifestyles in the guidance of the Kaienerekowa (Great Law of Peace).
 Kanatsiohareke, Inc. is a non-profit organization under IRS code 501c3.

+The community attempts to re-establish a Mohawk presence in the valley after a previous attempt in 1958 was driven out by local farmers.